 Potential Hall of Famers for Houston Texans

 Johnson might not be the lone Texan getting a yellow jacket.
 J.J.
-Watt has played his entire career with Houston and racked up 96 sacks in his first 112 games over nine NFL seasons.
+Watt played the first decade of his career with Houston and racked up 101 sacks in his first 128 games over 10 NFL seasons.

-Watt also has won three defensive player of the year awards and is a five-time Pro Bowler.
-The most impressive part, he's done all that while playing only six full seasons because of injuries.
+Watt also won three defensive player of the year awards and was a five-time Pro Bowler in Houst.
+The most impressive part, he did all that while playing only seven full seasons because of injuries.

 In Their Own Words: Houston Texans